sebbdk/vargr-koseq/README.md

 # vargr-koseq
-Koa and Sequalize CRUD actions for prototyping

-A simple CRUD app that uses koa and sequalize to interact with sql databases.
+A simple CRUD app that uses Koa and Sequalize to interact with a sql databases.

 This has no safety measures build in, so it is not' recommended for anything in production currently.